What can I do to ensure I get the full amount of benefits coming to me when I retire?

 The Plan Year is June 1 through May 31.

 (See page 38 of the Pension Plan Booklet.)

 How many hours must I work in a Plan Year (June 1 through May 31) to earn a year of Service?

 870 Hours of Service

-(See page 69 of the Retirement Plan Booklet)
+(See page 11 of the Pension Plan Booklet)